Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Experimental Results

 Interestingly, below $T_{\rm N}$ the $\chi(T)$ measured in the field cooled (FC) and zero field cooled (ZFC) modes at $\mu_{0}H$\,=\,20\,mT deviate from each other, with a stronger decrease in the ZFC curve (Fig.~\ref{fig:ZFC_FC_Susceptibility}).
 Furthermore, a sharp peak on top of the broad maximum is visible at this scale and the splitting between ZFC and FC magnetization ends up at the summit of this peak.
-These are somewhat surprising features which allow us to discuss the particular nature of the magnetic ground state of \MgGd.
-Previous specific heat measurements suggest a long-range ordered ground state, and previous ac susceptibility measurements have shown no frequency dependence, excluding the possibility of a glassy state~\cite{RE_tripod_1}.
-However, the 120$^\circ$ phase as the proposed long-range magnetic order in Ref.~\cite{RE_tripod_1} is not expected to give a splitting between ZFC and FC magnetization.
-Instead, one possibility could be a slight canting of the spins towards the $c$-axis resulting in a small ferromagnetic component.
-There are two possible canting directions along the $c$-axis, one of which would then get selected in FC mode, yielding a higher magnetization.
-Alternatively, a collinear AFM structure with moments pointing in the kagome plane could appear.
-In such a collinear AFM structure there would be three possible moment directions according to the rhombohedral symmetry of the lattice.
-Again, in FC mode the moment direction in each grain would be selected by the external magnetic field among the three possibilities, leading to a higher magnetization.

-The occurrence of the sharp peak itself is not expected for a transition to an AFM ordered state of an ensemble of Heisenberg spins, but might be a peculiarity of a 2D-Ising-like transition proposed for~\MgGd\ in Ref.~\cite{RE_tripod_1}.
-This hints at a possible energy contribution in addition to the dipolar and isotropic exchange interactions considered here.
-A measurement of the susceptibility curves in the vicinity of the phase transition at different applied magnetic fields reveals that this sharp peak is absent at $\mu_0H\geq 1$\,T, and only the broad maximum $T^{\rm max}$ (where $d\chi(T)/dT = 0$) remains (Fig.~\ref{fig:Field_Dep_Susceptibility}).
-The latter shifts towards lower temperatures at higher fields, starting from $T^{\rm max} = 1.72$\,K at $\mu_0H = 0.02$\,T, then moving to 1.64\,K and 1\,K at 1\,T and 3\,T, respectively.
+The sharp peak becomes less prominent at higher magnetic fields and vanishes at $\mu_0 H \geq 0.1$\,T (Fig.~\ref{fig:Field_Dep_Susceptibility}).
+With regard to the previously proposed ground state~\cite{RE_tripod_1}, these are somewhat surprising features which give rise to several tentative scenarios of magnetic order, discussed in Sec.~\ref{sec: Susceptibility_Discussion}.